How to Read a Hospital Monitor and Interpret Key Parameters

 What It Shows

-An ECG waveform shows your heart’s electrical activity.
+An ECG waveform shows your heart's electrical activity.
 You can watch your heart beating live on the screen.
 The monitor has a moving line with repeating waves.
 Each wave is a part of your heartbeat.
-The ECG helps you and your care team see changes in your heart’s rhythm and rate.
+The ECG helps you and your care team see changes in your heart's rhythm and rate.
+The signal is picked up by disposable ECG electrodes placed on your skin and transmitted through ECG cables and leadwires to the monitor.
+For a full diagnostic 12-lead recording, hospitals use direct-connect ECG cables or EKG cables and leadwires connected to a dedicated EKG trunk cable.
+To learn more about what ECG numbers mean, read our guide: What Do ECG Numbers Mean on a Hospital Monitor?

 You can use the ECG to: